UKGovLD/registry-core/doc/messaging.md

 ### Replication

-A complete message stream of updates could be used to enable subscribes to maintain an up to date replica of the registry contents.
+A complete message stream of updates could be used to enable subscribers to maintain an up-to-date replica of the registry contents.
 This might be used internally to support scaled registry access (single writer master, multiple replicas for reading), or secondary indexes (e.g. aggregated text search or a spatial index).

-Indeed this could be used internal as an alternative way to maintain the free text index.
+Indeed this could be used internally as an alternative way to maintain the free text index.

 ### Asynchronous processing